Dataflow Accelerator Architecture for Autonomous Machine Computing: Dataflow Accelerator Architecture (DAA) to the Rescue

+While traditional dataflow architectures target general-purpose processing, we focus on designing and optimizing DAAs specifically for autonomous machine.
+The software stack of autonomous machines possesses four characteristics that can be leveraged to avoid common pitfalls of traditional dataflow machines while retaining their main benefits.

+\paragraph{Low Bookkeeping Overhead.} The M-DFG has only a handful of nodes, so the bookkeeping overhead, such as tag boradcasting, matching, and storage overhead, is low.
+In contrast, performance of conventional dataflow machines is sometimes bottlenecked by managing the tags.

-\item \textbf{Insufficient Amount of Parallelism}: At the instruction level, many conventional programs do not have enough intrinsic parallelisms to utilize a realistic dataflow hardware except when processing large arrays.
-The lack of ILP in conventional programs begs the question: is instruction the right level of abstraction for dataflow architectures?
+\paragraph{Continuous Inputs Provide Abundant Parallelisms.} Autonomous machine workloads provide abundant parallelisms and, thus, do not typically starve the hardware.
+Many conventional programs do not have sufficient intrinsic parallelisms to fully utilize a realistic dataflow hardware except when processing large arrays.

-\item \textbf{Explosion of Parallelism}: Conversely, the very lack of central control, so central to allowing parallelism may lead to an uncontrolled (and uncontrollable) demand for parallel resources, leading to deadlocks.

-\item \textbf{Producer-Consumer Speed Mismatch}: When the speed between the producer and consumer nodes are mismatched, either the producer (or consumer) will have to stall, leading to hardware under-utilization, or a large buffer is required to absorb the communication data volume, increasing the memory storage requirement.

-The speed mismatch issue is exacerbated when a node has a high fan-out, in which case the classic dataflow architectures call for separate copies of each value to be sent from the producer to each consumer.
-Such copying could lead to a large, instantaneous, data volume that, again, either stalls the hardware awaiting memory buffers to be available, or requires excessive storage~\cite{grafe1989epsilon,kapre2014fanout}.

-Traditional dataflow architectures use hardware throttle mechanisms to mitigate the speed mismatch and cushion instantaneous spikes in data communication, defeating the performance gains promised by dataflow architectures~\cite{veen1986dataflow}.

-\item \textbf{Reentrancy}: Function reentrancy is critical to many concurrent and parallel programs.
-Supporting reentrancy on dataflow architectures~\cite{dennis1983data}, however, usually leads to drastic performance degradation.
-Static dataflow machines utilize hardware lock or acknowledgement methods, which often lead to under utilization of processing power.
-Dynamic dataflow machines employ copying or tagged tokens methods, which may lead to excessive storage needs.
-For instance, a loop is dynamically unfolded at run-time by creating multiple instances of the loop body and allowing the execution of the instances concurrently, but also requiring a large number of matching tokens~\cite{gurd1985manchester}. \end{itemize}